 Associated Press - September 1, 2000

 NEW YORK (AP) - Hillary Rodham Clinton is working to block the transfer of Jonathan Pollard, who was convicted of spying for Israel, to a federal prison that his supporters consider dangerous.

 Wolfson wouldn't say whom Clinton contacted to discuss transfer or reveal other details.

-Pollard, a former Navy analyst, was convicted of espionage in 1985 for giving Israel tens of thousands of top-secret U.S.
+Pollard, a former Navy analyst, was convicted of espionage in 1985 for giving Israel tens of thousands of top-secret U.S. military documents.

 The first lady was told that inmates in the Virginia unit include white supremacists and that racist incidents are common.

 Federal prison officials do not comment on an inmate's housing, so it was unclear when or if the move would take place.